KSkert/OntheFly/README.md

 Everything is local/offline with no accounts or external services.
 Sessions are ephemeral until you export them, so saving or exporting is how you keep a run around.

 > [!IMPORTANT]
 > **Project status: Beta.** APIs, UI flows, and file formats may change before v1.0.
 Expect rough edges and please report issues.
 Currently, the console only supports PyTorch modules and Lightning trainers, in addition to our native trainer.
+Not yet supported: multi-node DDP, ZeRO/FSDP sharded optimizers, `torch.compile` graphs, or third-party trainer abstractions outside PyTorch/Lightning.

 ![On-the-Fly overview](./docs/images/onthefly_dashboard.png)